JustSomeGuy2000/Minecards/Docs.md

     [1]="break", used by wool_guard(), stops the attack routine from cycling through the rest of the targets in the target list.
 I can't remember why this is needed but it's best not to touch it.

 ## Items
-Item effects take five or six arguments: origin, target, player, item, only_targeting and {original/damage}.
+Item effects take six arguments: origin, target, player, item, only_targeting and original/damage.
 Origin is the mob that is attacking.
 Target is the target mob.
 Player is the player the attacking mob belongs to.